 Forgetting to sort your laundry is one of the easiest ways to ruin a load or your machine.
-Unsorted laundry can cause colors to bleed, clothes to shrink, and unwanted pocket items floating around during the washing cycle.
+Unsorted laundry can cause colors to bleed, clothes to shrink, and unwanted pocket items are floating around during the washing cycle.
 Sorting will let you find that black permanent marker in a pocket before the lid comes off and marks up the whole load, including the washing machine drum and front window.
 Check every front, back and inside pocket.

 06 of 06